 Variable Explanation Water Sample Collection Location Such as "outside spigot" or "kitchen sink".
 Water Sample Collection Date and Time Record the date and time as soon as you seal the sample vial.
 Water Sample Volume Either the smaller ~68 mL vial or the larger ~136 mL vial.
-Analysis Period Start Date and Time The analysis period begins when the exposed water sample and electret ion chamber are sealed inside the large measurement jar.
+Analysis Period Start Date and Time This begins when the large measurement jar is sealed with the exposed water sample and electret ion chamber.
 Analysis Period End Date and Time The analysis period ends immediately after opening the sealed measurement jar and closing the electret ion chamber.
-Gamma Background Record the gamma background at the measurement analysis location, not where the water sample was collected .
-Estimates for the USA and Canada can be found at the end of this manual.
-Elevation Record the elevation (in feet or meters above sea level) where the measurement analysis took place, not where the water sample was collected.
-Average Water Temperature Record the average water temperature throughout the measurement analysis period, which can be assumed to be the temperature of the room where the analysis took place.
-This is not the temperature of the water sample when it was collected.
-E-PERM [®] Configuration The two valid electret ion chamber configurations for radon in water measurements are either SST (short-term electret loaded into S chamber) or SLT (long-term electret loaded into S chamber).
+Gamma Background Record the gamma background where the measurement analysis took place, not where the water sample was collected .
+Average backgrounds for the United States and Canada can be found at the end of this manual.
+Elevation Record the elevation (in feet or meters above sea level) where the measurement analysis took place, not where the water sample was collected .
+Average Water Temperature Record the average water temperature throughout the measurement analysis period.
+This is not the temperature of the water sample when it was collected, but rather the average temperature throughout the exposure period.
+E-PERM® Configuration The two valid electret ion chamber configurations for radon in water measurements are either SST (short-term electret loaded into S chamber) or SLT (long-term electret loaded into S chamber).
 Electret Voltages Both the initial voltage (IV) and the final voltage (FV) will be required to calculate the radon concentration in water.

-Look up Constants (A, B, and G) for the specific E-PERM[®] configuration, as shown in the table below.
+Look up Constants (A, B, and G) for the specific E-PERM® configuration, as shown in the table below.
 For most radon in water measurements, the SST configuration (short-term electret loaded into an S chamber) will work just fine.
 If you expect the radon in water concentration to be especially high, you may want to choose the SLT configuration (long-term electret loaded into an S chamber).

-E-PERM [®] Configuration Constant A Constant B Constant G
+E-PERM® Configuration Constant A Constant B Constant G

 SST 0.314473 0.260619 0.087

 SLT 0.031243 0.021880 0.087

-Calculate the Electret Ion Chamber Calibration Factor (EIC CF) using Constants A and B from

-Step 2, with the following equation:
+Calculate the Electret Ion Chamber Calibration Factor (EIC CF) using Constants A and B from Step 1, with the following equation:

-EIC CF = A + (B ×
+EIC CF = A + (B x

-$$lm\left(\frac{IV + FV}{2}\right)$$
+$$ln\left(\frac{|V + FV|}{2}\right)$$

 )